austral/specification/src/compilation.md

 - [`define-symbol-macro`](#op:define-symbol-macro)
 - [`provide`](#op:provide)

-Other &forms; are allowed at the top level:
+Other FORMS are allowed at the top level:

 1. Arbitrary macros can be macroexpanded at the toplevel.